AntoineBRTL/Real-Time-Path-Tracer/README.md

 # Real-Time-Path-Tracer
 Fast high fidelity ray-tracing rendering program.

-This program is written in Javascript and GLSL, and can be run from a browser or any browser-like libraries from Node-JS like [Electron](https://www.electronjs.org/).
+This program is written in Javascript and GLSL, and can be run in a browser or any browser-like libraries from Node-JS like [Electron](https://www.electronjs.org/).

 No external libraries are needed to run this program.